transentis/bptk_py/docs/usage/installation.rst

 If you already have a running Python and Jupyter environment, ``pip install BPTK-Py`` or ``pip3 install BPTK-Py`` will do!

-Assuming you are starting from scratch, you need to perform the following steps
+Assuming you are starting from scratch, you need to perform the following steps:

 1. Install Python
 2. Install Node and npm
 3. Install BPTK_Py
 4. Install JupyterLab (optional)
 5. Setup a virtual environment (optional)
-6. Download our `BPTK_Py tutorial <https://www.transentis.com/products/business-prototyping-toolkit/>`_ (optional)
+6. Read our quickstart document

 Install Python
 ==============

 First of all, you need `Python <https://www.python.org/>`_.
 Download the latest version for your operating system.

-BPTK-Py was tested with Python 3.7, 3.6 and 3.4.
+BPTK_Py was tested with Python 3.7, 3.6 and 3.4.

 Install Node and npm
 ====================